Hashir-Jamil/LongBox/README.md

 ### Installing

-1. The project needs to be cloned into Eclipse.
+1. The project needs to be cloned into Eclipse from the [GitHub Repository](https://github.com/Hashir-Jamil/LongBox).
+In terms of ITR01 release, the branch is named iteration_one and in terms of deliverable 1, the branch is main.
 2. Once the project has been cloned, gradle nature needs to be added to the project.
-[How to configure grade in eclipse](https://www.vogella.com/tutorials/EclipseGradle/article.html#add-gradle-support-to-existing-eclipse-project).
+[How to configure gradle in eclipse](https://www.vogella.com/tutorials/EclipseGradle/article.html#add-gradle-support-to-existing-eclipse-project).
 3. This project also uses [Project Lombok](https://www.baeldung.com/intro-to-project-lombok).
 [Configure Project Lombok in Eclipse](https://stackoverflow.com/a/65949629).

 ### Testing